kojiishi/east_asian_spacing/README.md

 ### OpenType Font Features

-Some applications implement this feature by their own, so that it works with any fonts.
-However,
-implementing this feature without appropriate supports from fonts may lead to fragile rendering.
-Often applications must implement font-specific behaviors, or require users to apply differently depending on fonts.

-For fonts to support implementing this feature, OpenType defines 4 feature tags:
+OpenType defines 4 feature tags for fonts to support this feature:
 * The "[`chws`]" feature tag,
 and the "[`vchw`]" feature tag as its vertical flow counterpart.
 * The "[`halt`]" feature tag,
 and the "[`vhal`]" feature tag as its vertical flow counterpart.

-When fonts support these features, applications or users can apply them to get the typographic effects described above.
-For example,
-the "[`chws`]" feature should be applied for horizontal flow by default unless the applications implement their own logic, while the "[`halt`]" should be applied depending on the users' choice of the document style and the context in the document, such as at the beginning of lines.
-Please see the OpenType spec for more details.
+All 4 features are desired,
+as each feature is applied in different context.

-This package adds these features to any OpenType fonts if any of these features are missing, by computing the feature tables from the data such as Unicode code points and glyph outlines
+This package adds these features to any OpenType fonts when they are missing, by computing the feature tables from data such as Unicode code points and glyph outlines.

 [`chws`]: https://docs.microsoft.com/en-us/typography/opentype/spec/features_ae#tag-chws
 [`halt`]: https://docs.microsoft.com/en-us/typography/opentype/spec/features_fj#tag-halt